jelhub/scimgateway/README.md

 - **username** - username used by clients for gateway authentication.
 For endpoint the username refers to endpoint authentication.

 - **password** - password used by clients for gateway authentication.
 For endpoint the password refers to endpoint authentication.
 Note, we set a clear text password and when gateway is started this **password will become encrypted and updated in the configuration file**.

+- **oauth** - For Azure AD, define access token for OAuth2 bearer token (access token).
+This will be the password accepted by ScimGateway.
+Using standard OAuth key/secret/endpoints is not supported.

 - **loglevel** - error or debug.
 Output to console and logfile `logs\plugin-saphana.log` (debug not sent to console)